team-mentor-me/mentor-me-front/README.md

 - every frontend/UI developer will be working on this repo, but on separate branches.

 - after git cloning THIS repo, do:
-  - `git branch [firstname-lastname]` <-----  creates the branch with your first and last name as branch name
+  - `git branch [firstname-lastname]` <-----  creates the branch with your first and last name as branch name //exclude the []'s
   - `git checkout [firstname-lastname]` <---- switches your working directory into your newly created branch

    you can then `git commit` into that branch wth all your changes.